Interview with Angela McQueen

 Can Something be Done?

 We know for a fact that Communist China is harvesting the organs of religious and political prisoners.
-We can ask the Chinese government to stop, perhaps even censure them in the court of world opinion, but since nobody wants a third World War, our options for making them stop are limited.
+We can ask the Chinese government to stop, perhaps even censure them in the court of world opinion, but since nobody wants a third World War, or to pay more for stuff they don’t need always need at Walmart, our options for making the PRC stop are limited.

 A 14 year old carrying a knife or gun is also dangerous, but not as dangerous as a nuclear armed nation state that our entire economy is beholden to.
 There are things we can do in real time to prevent that student from becoming a killer.